Over 1 million Canadians have been lifted out of poverty since 2015

 - The Poverty Reduction Strategy's targets are aligned with the United Nations Sustainable Development Goals to end poverty.

-- Statistics Canada today released the Report on the second Comprehensive Review of the Market Basket Measure.
-The paper describes the proposed changes to update Canada's Official Poverty Line, which will be validated by Statistics Canada and ESDC over the coming months.
+- Statistics Canada today released the Report on the second comprehensive review of the Market Basket Measure.
+The paper describes the proposed changes to update Canada's Official Poverty Line, which will be validated by Statistics Canada and Employment and Social Development Canada over the coming months.

 Associated Links